This isn't a game for just you.

 That saved a lot of time and effort because now you just need to change a few things, rather than creating a new stack of code.

-When the yellow star touches the blue Android, the score should go down, so change that value to negative 1.
+When the yellow star touches the blue Android, the score should go down, so change that value to negative one.

-When the yellow star touches the yellow Android, the score should go up, so make that value positive 1.
+When the yellow star touches the yellow Android, the score should go up, so make that value positive one.

 Click the green flag to test the code.